Barbeque-Nation gets Sebi's nod for IPO

 By PTI | Published: 15th January 2018 06:50 PM |

-New Delhi, Jan 15 (PTI) Casual dining chain Barbeque- Nation Hospitality has received markets regulator Sebi's approval to raise an estimated Rs 700 crore through initial public offering (IPO).
+NEW DELHI: Casual dining chain Barbeque-Nation Hospitality has received markets regulator Sebi's approval to raise an estimated Rs 700 crore through initial public offering (IPO).

 The company had filed its draft papers with Sebi in August last year and obtained "observations" from the regulator on January 5, 2018, the latest update with markets watchdog showed.